Developer Needs and Feasible Features for AI Assistants in IDEs: BACKGROUND

-Thus, this paper combines qualitative interviews and prediction markets, integrating rich user insights with realistic assessments from internal stakeholders.
+Thus, this paper combines qualitative interviews and prediction market, integrating rich user insights with realistic assessments from internal stakeholders.
 This dual perspective enables a grounded understanding of both user needs and internal feasibility, offering a practical contribution to the design and deployment of in-IDE AI assistants.
+We address the following research questions: \begin{itemize} \item \textbf{RQ1.} What are developers' needs when using in-IDE AI tools?